AdobeDocs/campaign-classic.en/help/platform/using/faq-developers.md

 [Click here](../../platform/using/working-with-data-packages.md) to learn how to work with data packages to import and export Campaign configurations.

-## Where can I find the list of Campaign Classic APIs?
+## Where can I find the list of Campaign Classic APIs? {#where-can-i-find-the-list-of-campaign-classic-apis}

 All Campaign APIs including their full description is available in this [dedicated documentation](https://docs.adobe.com/content/help/en/campaign-classic/technicalresources/api/index.html).